riccardo-forina/codingnot.es/pages/bootstrap-your-django-admin-in-3-minutes.md

 ## Updates

+2013-11-08: Version bump to 1.6.0. *Django 1.6* compatibility (therefore the new version), experimental *Django-CMS 2.4* support, *Python 3* compatibility.
 2013-05-29: Version bump to 0.4.1.
 Various bugfixes.
 See the CHANGELOG for more details
 2013-05-27: Version bump to 0.4. **Now compatibile with django-cms **.
 See the CHANGELOG for more details
 2013-02-06: list actions bugfix